Waterdrips/waterdrips2.github.io/_posts/2020-01-03-developing-openfaas.md

 * [faas-netes](https://github.com/openfaas/faas-netes/issues) The Kubernetes specific components to OpenFaaS

 And many, many more...

+You can look in the [contributing guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md#how-can-i-get-involved) at what types of things you can get involved with

 If in doubt, you can react out in the `#contributing` channel in the [OpenFaaS Slack](https://slack.openfaas.io)